+Interviewing guidelines for parcel delivery drivers.
 Interviewing candidates for your trucking company is an important process for building a stable and successful future for your business.
 There are certain questions you should ask to figure out if your candidate can handle your position successfully, and also to see whether or not they can be a valuable asset to your team.
 But, at the same time, there are certain questions you must avoid because you could get in legal trouble if you ask a question that’s considered inappropriate or discriminatory.
-Here’s our advice on what questions you should and shouldn’t be asking during your interview process.
+Here’s our advice on interviewing guidelines and questions you should and shouldn’t be asking during your interview process.

 Questions to Avoid

-Let’s go over a few questions you must avoid asking at all costs.
+Let’s go over a few questions you must avoid asking at all costs and include in your interviewing guidelines.
 These are questions that we have directly been told could get you into legal trouble.

 Subjects to avoid: